GermanZero-de/localzero-monitoring/README.md

 	- To make sure that exactly those are installed we use a python virtual environment
 	- black is used to format the code
 	- a pre-commit hook is used to keep commits clean
+	- We use pyright to get a little bit of type checking.
+Currently this is just in basic mode and without any special handling for the django ORM.
+I expect both things to potentially need tweaking (for example: https://github.com/sbdchd/django-types looks potentially useful).

 ### How to install the dev environment